cdbbnnyCode/BattMeter/README.md

 ### Usage
 To edit these files, you need Autodesk Eagle.
 If you just want to fabricate a board, you should be able to find Gerber files under the Releases page.
-The PCB design and schematic are licensed under the Creative Commons Attribution-ShareAlike License.
+The PCB design and schematic are licensed under the [Creative Commons Attribution-ShareAlike 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).

 ### How it works
 This meter uses four op-amp comparators to turn on the LEDs at specific input voltages.